 Single hander training sessions are offered using our brand new Topper dinghies.
 Sessions are available for juniors as well as adults & teenagers.
 If you are interested in taking part or would like more information please contact Tim: firstname.lastname@example.org

 Formal training under the clubs RYA (Royal Yachting Association) recognition, primarily targets introducing people to the basic skills of sailing as well as some further advanced courses.
+The course fee includes RYA Logbook, RYA Handbook and, for successful candidates, RYA Certificate.

 The centre Principal is Tony Forster assisted by Tim Bowden.
 They can be contacted via the web site on email@example.com